MichaelDimmitt/rr-routes-proposal/README.md

-## react-routes proposal for react router
+## React-Routes, a proposal for react router
 A command to list routes for an application that uses react router.

 ## Objectives: